Trump Blasts Romney Over Impeachment Vote

 "Had failed presidential candidate @MittRomney devoted the same energy and anger to defeating a faltering Barack Obama as he sanctimoniously does to me, he could have won the election.
 Read the Transcripts!"

 In reality Romney's guilty vote against Trump on the Article I charge, Abuse of Power, had no impact on the all-but-certain final act of the president's impeachment trial.
-The first-term senator's decision to vote with all 47 Senate Democrats still fell well well short of the two-thirds of the Senate, or 67 votes, needed to remove Trump from office.
+The first-term senator's decision to vote with all 47 Senate Democrats still fell well short of the two-thirds of the Senate, or 67 votes, needed to remove Trump from office.

 Romney made history by becoming the first senator to vote to remove a sitting president of his own party.